na-na-hi/renget/archive/vp-Plays-Thread-Archive.md

 ***
 After Musk went scorched earth and wiped his Rentry in the Rejuv Multi LP, I ended up making a pastebin for the threads, but only for the Multi LP.
 This is so that we don't have to deal with Musk's Rentry being wiped again.
-!~Any threads not here probably means they're in the other rentry,~!
+!~Any threads not here likely means they're in the other rentry,~!
 [Here's a link to said rentry.](https://rentry.org/vp-Plays-Graveyard)
 ***

 [TOC3]